-SQL Server has historically had limited pattern matching capabilities, relying on LIKE and PATINDEX() for string matching.
+SQL Server has historically relied on LIKE and PATINDEX() for pattern matching.
+That's two wildcards (%, _) and not much else.

-Regular expressions unlock powerful text processing capabilities that were previously difficult or impossible in T-SQL alone.
+Regex adds capabilities to unlock text processing that was previously difficult or impossible in T-SQL alone.

 A regular expression (regex) is a sequence of characters that defines a search pattern.